Distress as a Semblance

 Against the domestic drive

-Home and its reality, domesticity and family, are unquestionably topoi profoundly Cuban.
-Their appearance in Armand's work occurs at the end that Lezama Lima carefully described in his Antología de la poesía cubana [Anthology of Cuban poetry] as he tracked (and ordering) the drives that he found throughout the development of Cuban poetry from its beginnings in the 16th century.
+Home and its reality, domesticity and family, are topics that might be considered profoundly Cuban.
+Their appearance in Armand’s work occurs at the end that Lezama Lima carefully described in his Antología de la poesía cubana [Anthology of Cuban poetry] as he tracked (and ordering) the drives that he found throughout the development of Cuban poetry from its beginnings in the 16th century.
 Wanting to identify the earliest hints of Cuban character, Lezama recorded diverse expressions of insular sensibility, forging a prestigious tradition for not only music and architecture but also silversmithing and pastry.

 Paradiso, Lezama’s most ambitious novel, is a celebration of home life and houses in the tropics where “everything wants to exist and overflow.”
 Leaving the sea and its uncontrolled murmur behind, he describes the appeal of indoor environments, in order to show us a Cuban home from within, thus embodying the rich drive of domesticity.
 In some commentaries written by Lady Calderón de la Barca about her stay in 19th-century Cuba, he finds rich Cuban motifs –a city draped in white muslin and blue silk, a gothic dressing table, or a heavy mahogany desk– suggestive of family warmth and sufficiently strong to ensure a firm, foundation for his island.
 That homey strength offers him an image with which to confront chaos, a moment of national integration that could enable Cuba to fulfill a destiny, an image of a country in the process of growing and taking root, developing the metaphor of its own being.